ShubhaBarik/ShubhaBarik/README.md

 - 👋 Hi, I’m @Shubhashree
 - 👀 I believe food and music unites us all.
-My YT channel : www.youtube.com/@wrapchickVlogs/videos
+I make vlogs and post on www.youtube.com/@wrapchickVlogs/videos
-- 🌱 Currently learning Python for my ongoing research
+- 🌱 Currently using R|Python for my ongoing Doctoral research.
 - 📫 Reach me at 20lsph02@uohyd.ac.in

 <!---